-A storage reservoir is a large concrete or metal structure that is located at an elevated location in the community (not to be confused with the upland reservoir lakes that collect water from the watershed).
+A water storage reservoir is a large concrete or metal structure that is located at an elevated location within a community.
+This should not be confused with an uplands reservoir which is a lake or dam that collects water from a watershed.
 Treated water is pumped from the Water Treatment Plant to fill the storage reservoirs and when full, the reservoirs feed the distribution system via gravity.
-These reservoirs lower the demand on the pumps and provide storage for peak demands and fire protection.
+These reservoirs lower the demand on the pumping systems and provide storage for times of peak demand and fire protection.